TylorTazz2024/TylorTazz2024/README.md

 ## 📌 About Me

-I’m an ICT student at the [Cape Peninsula University of Technology](https://www.cput.ac.za), passionate about connecting business processes with technology-driven solutions.
+I’m an ICT student at the [Cape Peninsula University of Technology](https://www.cput.ac.za), majoring in **Applications Development** with electives in **Data Analytics, Business Analysis, and Information Systems**.
-My focus is on learning continuously, adapting quickly, and contributing meaningfully to digital innovation.
+I’m passionate about designing solutions that merge functionality with business impact.
+My goal is to bridge the gap between users and technology by developing innovative, user-friendly applications.

 ---